gablj/speaker-verification/README.md

 and a similarity matrix for a batch of $64$ different speakers (who were not present during the training), with $10$ utterances per speaker is shown bellow

 <img src="https://github.com/gablj/speaker-verification/blob/main/images/sim_mat_embed_proj_64speakers.png" width="whatever" height="whatever">

+##### About the Equal Error Rate (EER) metric
+The *Equal Error Rate (EER)*: Provides a measure of the point at which the false acceptance rate (FAR) and and false rejection rate (FRR) are equal.
+FAR represents the rate of incorrectly accepting impostors as genuine speakers, indicating the probability of a false match or false positive.
+FRR denotes the rate of incorrectly rejecting genuine speakers as impostors, indicating the probability of a false non-match or false negative.
+Conceptually, the EER represents the threshold at which the system makes an equal number of false acceptances and false rejections.

+Mathematically, the EER is determined by finding the point on the Receiver Operating Characteristic (ROC) curve where the FAR and FRR intersect.
+The EER is the value where FAR equals FRR.
+For our implementation, at each iteration we calculated the ROC curve to obtain the False Positive Rates (FPR) and True Positive Rates (TPR), we then used the Brent's root-finding algorithm \cite{brent} implementation from 'scipy' to find the root of a lambda function that calculates the difference between FPR and $1$ - TPR (which is FRR) at a given $x: x \in [0, 1]$.
+This root represents the threshold at which the FPR and FRR ($1$ - TPR) are equal, giving the EER value.

+In practical terms, a lower EER indicates a more accurate system, meaning that the likelihood of incorrectly accepting impostors as genuine and incorrectly rejecting genuine instances is low.

+Is worth pointing out that, while EER provides an important evaluation metric for speaker verification systems, it is not typically considered a general-purpose metric used in a wide range of deep learning tasks.
+It is mostly used in the domain of biometric security systems, such as face recognition, hand geometry and speaker verification.